-It was last summer that I started noticing mom wasn’t herself.
+It was last summer that Thelma started noticing her mom wasn’t herself.

-“Something’s wrong with mom,” I told my brother Brad.
+“Something’s wrong with mom,” she told her brother Brad.

 “Something’s up, maybe she’s in another drug psychosis, because she’s got issues.”

-Brian and I had gone to Florida with mom and Pete, our stepdad, to their house there.
-She had a problem then and got put on steroids.
+Steve and she had gone to Florida with her mom and Pete, their stepdad, to their house there.
+She got into a problem then and got put on steroids.
 It just wreaked havoc with her.
 One thing led to another and she started overdoing, overtaking, and overdosing everything.
 It wasn’t exactly anything new.
 She went into a psychosis.
-We got her out of the hospital in Florida.
-We had to detox her and fly her back home.
+They got her out of the hospital in Florida.
+They had to detox her.

-“Mom, you have to go back to the hospital,” I told her getting off the plane in Cleveland.
+“Mom, you have to go back to the hospital,” Thelma told her getting off the plane in Cleveland.
+“You have got to get clean.”

 “Yes, you are.
 You’re not done.
 There’s something seriously wrong.
 You have to go back and finish.”

-“If you think I’m going back to the hospital, I’m not.
+“If you think I’m going back to the hospital, you’re wrong, I’m not.
 I’m healthy.”

-She was mad as a hornet and called me everything but a white woman.
-“If you think this is fun for me, you are seriously mistaken,” I said.
+She was mad as a hornet and called Telly everything but a white woman.
+“If you think this is fun for me, you are seriously mistaken,” Thelma said.

 “Fuck off, Jay,” she said.